itascaconsulting/cam/README.md

 - Not all errors are caught, some timeout network errors are not handled correctly and the client (the Itasca software) leaves the network.
+- If there is an error in the outer wrapper it can be difficult to debug.

+## Security
-- Security: A publicly readable AWS key set is created to allow the necessary operation.
+A publicly readable AWS key set is created to allow the necessary operation.
 Permissions are restricted to only the needed operations but a malicious person could interfere with the system.
+The data file that runs the cases is publicly readable, but the results are not publicly readable.
+A more restrictive security model in which the client computer need to know the keys could be implemented.